Canon AE-1 camera

 The “A” Series Cameras

-The cameras were all of aluminum alloy body with an injection molded acrylonitrile-butadiene-styrene (for this read “plastic”) top cover.
+All of the cameras in the Series had aluminum body frames, injection molded top decks and many internal plastic parts, all of which kept costs down.
 Canon went to pains to conceal the use of plastic by giving this top cover either a satin chrome or black metallic feel and finish.
 They were never intended as “pro” cameras, although many ended up in professional use, but rather were aimed at the newcomer market.
 The “A” series were the first SLR’s purchased in the millions.
+Extensive use of automation, simplified design and the use of less expensive parts, all made for an easy to use camera of considerable sophistication that was affordable.
+It was a winning combination.
+With this camera series, Canon was on the way to overtaking its old nemesis, Nikon.

 “A” Series Cameras and their Introduction Dates